citrix/citrix-daas-rest-go/citrixquickdeploy/docs/AzureResourceGroupStorageAccountsModel.md

 HasStorageAccounts returns a boolean if a field has been set.

+### SetStorageAccountsNil

+`func (o *AzureResourceGroupStorageAccountsModel) SetStorageAccountsNil(b bool)`

+ SetStorageAccountsNil sets the value for StorageAccounts to be an explicit nil

+### UnsetStorageAccounts
+`func (o *AzureResourceGroupStorageAccountsModel) UnsetStorageAccounts()`

+UnsetStorageAccounts ensures that no value is present for StorageAccounts, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)